 What are the signs of a hormonal imbalance?

-- Sleep problems– when stress is high, and the body is producing a lot of cortisol, insomnia and sleep disturbances are common.
+When stress is high, and the body is producing a lot of cortisol, insomnia and sleep disturbances are common.
 Sleep deprivation can actually increase the stress response, causing an endless cycle of stress related issues.

-- Digestive problems– when the body is in an active stress response, one way it responds is to reduce the function of the digestive system.
+When the body is in an active stress response, one way it responds is to reduce the function of the digestive system.
 If you were facing a bear in the woods, there is a greater need for energy to either run or fight, than there is to digest food.
 So production of stomach acid is reduced and overall digestive function is decreased.
 Acid reflux, gas, bloating, constipation and diarrhea are all common symptoms of digestive issues for many who deal with hormonal imbalance.

-- Weight gain and persistent belly fat– Do you have belly weight that just won’t go away no matter what you do?
+Do you have belly weight that just won’t go away no matter what you do?
 Or do you find yourself gaining weight even though you are eating right and exercising?
 A hormonal imbalance may be causing it!
 Changing estrogen levels call the body to store fat.
 High cortisol levels from chronic stress cause excess fat storage as well.

-- Low libido– do you feel like your sex drive has left the building?
+Do you feel like your sex drive has left the building?
 When stress and cortisol are high, functioning of the reproductive system is reduced to have extra energy for running or fighting.
 This can cause a reduction in production of the sex hormones.
 When stress is chronic, loss of libido is likely to occur as a result.

-- Sweating– when hormones are out of balance it is not uncommon to sweat more often.
+Those experiencing a hormone imbalance often sweat more often.
 Hormones control body temperature.
 Although we know about hot flashes and night sweats associated with the changing hormones of menopause, it can also occur when other hormone imbalances are present.

-- Memory loss– if you find that you are getting a little more forgetful than you used to be, it may be because of fluctuating hormones.
+If you find that you are getting a little more forgetful than you used to be, it may be because of fluctuating hormones.
 Low estrogen levels can high cortisol levels can both contribute to memory issues.

-- Lower immunity– chronic stress lowers immune system function and can leave you more prone to catching colds, flu and other viruses more frequently.
+There is a strong connection between hormone imbalance and low immune system function.
+Chronic stress lowers immune system function and can leave you more prone to catching colds, flu and other viruses more frequently.